WELCOME TO LEAD VOYAGER!

 Your Lead Feed

-The Lead Feed is the first screen you see when you open Lead Booster.
-It's essentially the homepage of Lead Booster, where you access your collection of leads.
+The Lead Feed is the first screen you see when you open Lead Voyager.
+It's essentially the homepage of Lead Voyager, where you access your collection of leads.
 Agents, Concierges and Company Admins each see a different version of the Lead Feed tailored to suit the specific needs of each role.

-From elsewhere in Lead Booster, you can get back to the Lead Feed by clicking on the Lead Feed icon in the header navigation.
+From elsewhere in Lead Voyager, you can get back to the Lead Feed by clicking on the Lead Feed icon in the header navigation.

 Each row in the Lead Feed is an at-a-glance summary of the critical lead information.
 Clicking on a lead will open it in the Lead Profile window, allowing you to view more information on the lead, and manage the lead by taking actions such as editing deals, sending emails, logging telephone calls, viewing messages, etc.